maarten-pennings/Lego-Mindstorms/ms4/multitask/tasksstudy/readme.md

 ```

 My run happens to be shorter: only 6 writes.
-But we see that if _n_ bytes are written, the reader takes all _n_ in one go.
+But we see that if _n_ bytes are written, the reader pops all _n_ in one go.

 ```text
 prog2 - writer reader